flurinduerst/WPDistillery/README.md

 - ssh access to your VM/host
 - [wp cli](https://wp-cli.org/) 0.23+ on your VM/host

-WP Distillery is made to work with [Scotch Box](https://box.scotch.io/).
-Since `WPDistillery Version 1.3.1+` you can edit the WordPress root folder so you should be able to run with any other vagrantbox or webhost (see [WPDistillery without using Sotch Box](https://github.com/flurinduerst/WPDistillery#setup-without-using-scotch-box)).
+WP Distillery is designed for [Scotch Box](https://box.scotch.io/).
+Since `WPDistillery Version 1.3.1+` you can edit the WordPress root folder so you should be able to run with any other vagrantbox or webhost.

 ## Setup
 To setup a new project running Scotch Box and WordPress simply follow these steps:

-1. Run the following command inside your project root to install Scotch Box & WPDistillery:
+1. Run the following command inside your project root to install both Scotch Box & WPDistillery:
 ```bash
 git clone https://github.com/scotch-io/scotch-box.git && mv scotch-box/public public && mv scotch-box/Vagrantfile Vagrantfile && rm -rf scotch-box && git clone --depth 1 git@github.com:flurinduerst/WPDistillery.git && mv WPDistillery/config.yml config.yml && mv WPDistillery/setup.sh setup.sh && rm -rf WPDistillery
 ```